-Forever is a monolithic digital sculpture by Universal Everything.
+Forever is a monolithic, generative digital sculpture.
 It was commissioned for the courtyard of the V&A Museum in London, and explores impermanence and ephemeral notions of time.

-Forever was conceived as a response to the museum itself – a structure full of fixed artefacts such as marble sculptures and historic design objects; the artwork echoes the aesthetics of these artefacts while at the same time is purposefully intangible.
+We conceived Forever as a response to the museum itself – a structure full of fixed artefacts such as marble sculptures and historic design objects.
+Our artwork echoes the aesthetics of these artefacts while at the same time being purposefully intangible.
 It seeks to evolve the idea of an artefact into something more transient: a digital art installation that has a sculptural form but is always changing.

 Created with bespoke generative software that powers both the media facade's visuals and the soundtrack, Forever is always changing.
 It offers a never-ending stream of forms, compositions, and variations that disappear as quickly as they appear.